BengkelRadioIMT/captivePortal/README.md

-# cptvportal
+# Python Flask Captive Portal

-Simple Captive Portal Server using Flask and iptables.
-Still needs alot of improvement.
+Simple Captive Portal Server built in Python Flask using iptables rules for configurations.
+Some of the features are multi user account and multiple devices (limited to four).

+## Installation